 The scale of development that is anticipated within the zone under the rule framework is greater than that of the surrounding rural area.
 Landscaping can mitigate this through enhancing the appearance of the site and screening new buildings from adjoining properties and from the road.
 This rule therefore requires boundary planting that will over time screen any future development, particularly from adjoining properties.
-Landscaping between visitor accommodation units is also required so that the bulk of this development is broken up and to ensure that the development integrates with the rural setting and enhances the appearance of the site.
+Along the south-eastern boundary, lower boundary planting is required so that open expansive views through to the mountains beyond continue to be provided, particularly through Area 3.
+The landscaping requirements also ensure that the development integrates with the rural setting, enhances the amenity of the site, and enhances biodiversity values.